muhammadusman586/Pizzeria/README.md

-# React + TypeScript + Vite

-This is real time Pizza Ordering Web App
+#This is real time Pizza Ordering Web App